Nilpotent Charges of a Toy Model of Hodge Theory and an ${\cal N}$ = $2$ SUSY Quantum Mechanical Model: (Anti-)Chiral Supervariable Approach: Conclusions

 \section{Conclusions}

-One of the key results of our present investigation is the observation that one can avoid the mathematical use of (dual-)horizontality conditions and replace it by the physically motivated (anti-)BRST as well as (anti-)co-BRST invariant restrictions (within the framework of the augmented supervariable approach) to derive the nilpotent (anti-)BRST and (anti-)co-BRST symmetry transformations.
-Our method of derivation is very simple and intuitive in the sense that it provides the geometrical interpretations for the symmetry invariance and nilpotency in a straightforward manner (which are consistent with the results of theoretical methods where the strength of (D)HCs are exploited extensively).
+One of the key results of our present investigation is the observation that one can avoid the {\it mathematical} use of (dual-)horizontality conditions and replace it by the physically motivated (anti-)BRST as well as (anti-)co-BRST invariant restrictions (within the framework of the augmented version of {\it (anti-)chiral} supervariable approach to BRST formalism) to derive the nilpotent (anti-)BRST and (anti-)co-BRST symmetry transformations.
+Our method of derivation is very simple and intuitive in the sense that it provides the geometrical interpretations for the symmetry invariance and nilpotency in a straightforward manner (which are consistent with the results of theoretical methods where the {\it mathematical} strength of (D)HCs are exploited extensively).
+To be precise, our results lend support to the results obtained by the precise mathematical application of the (D)HCs [13,27].

-The derivation of the (anti-)co-BRST symmetries is a novel result because we have {\it not} used the (anti-)co-BRST invariance in our earlier work [14] on the rigid rotor.
-Rather, we have exploited the virtues of the dual-horizontality condition to derive all the above symmetry transformations.
+The derivation of the (anti-)co-BRST symmetries is a novel result in our present investigation because we have {\it not} used the (anti-)co-BRST invariance in our earlier work [27] on the supervariable approach to a rigid rotor.
+Rather, we have exploited the virtues of the dual-horizontality condition to derive {\it all} the above symmetry transformations.
 We are unable to derive the analogue of the Curci-Ferrari condition [26] within the framework of our present approach.
-However, the latter condition is a {\it trivial} relationship in our present theory because we obtain the absolutely anticommuting (anti-)BRST and (anti-)co-BRST symmetry transformations in a straightforward fashion.
+However, the latter condition is a {\it trivial} relationship in our present theory because we obtain the absolutely anticommuting and nilpotent (anti-)BRST and (anti-)co-BRST symmetry transformations in a straightforward fashion for a {\it single} Lagrangian.